 Cinematography

-The camera shifts from Kashi, modern-day Varanasi, Neemrana, Mussoorie to Mumbai.
+The camera shifts from Kashi, modern-day Varanasi, Neemrana, and Mussoorie to Mumbai.
 Showing us the stark differences between completely different worlds.
 The Great Indian Divide between the metropolis and the rural backyard.

 What’s a thriller?